heipacker/meteor-package-tools/README.md

     - `cad`
     - `gbp`
     - `jpy`
-    - And all ether units ('ether', 'finney', 'wei', etc)
+    - And all moac units ('mc', 'finney', 'wei', etc)

 **Note** As non-meteor package you can only use the ether units.

 ***

-### EthTools.ticker
+### MoacTools.ticker

-    EthTools.ticker.start();
+    MoacTools.ticker.start();
-    EthTools.ticker.findOne(unit)
+    MoacTools.ticker.findOne(unit)

 **Note** This is only available when used as a Meteor package.

-To start polling for ticker prices run `EthTools.ticker.start()`
+To start polling for ticker prices run `MoacTools.ticker.start()`

 It gives you the latest price for ether based on the [kraken.com public API](https://api.kraken.com/0/public/Ticker?pair=XETHZEUR,XXBTZUSD).
-`EthTools.ticker` is a reactive collection, so when used in a reactive function it will re-run this function when the price is updated.
+`MoacTools.ticker` is a reactive collection, so when used in a reactive function it will re-run this function when the price is updated.

 The ticker will be updated every 30 seconds.